What Would Life Be like Without Moms

-Dr. Young’s mom is beyond strong.
-She grew up in a rural community on a farm in Millstadt, Illinois.
-Milking cows and making butter, check.
-Lifting bales of hay, check.
-Selling produce door-to-door in the city, check.
-Carrying water by the buckets into the house for cooking and washing dishes, check.
-Learning to drive a tractor at age 8, check.
-Holy smokes!
-Growing up with no brothers gave her a very early awareness that she was not only capable of doing anything a boy could do, but that it was expected!
+Dr. Young’s mom grew up in a rural community on a farm in Millstadt, Illinois.
+Milking cows, making butter, lifting bales of hay and selling produce door-to-door in the city.
+Along with learning to drive a tractor at age 8, growing up with no brothers gave her a very early awareness that she was not only capable of doing anything a boy could do, but that it was expected!

-She remembers eagerly awaiting the Saturday night bath that had to be heated on a stove, and the trips to the outhouse during winter storms.
-Everyone had to pull their weight, including Margaret.
-They were truly all great lessons in early responsibility and independence.
-She instilled a strong work ethic, honesty and integrity above anything else in Dr. Young and her daughters.
+These were truly all great lessons in early responsibility and independence.
+Margaret instilled a strong work ethic, honesty and integrity above anything else in Dr. Young and her daughters.
 The best gifts a mother can give to her children.

 Her independence brought her to California.
 The beauty of the Bay Area drew her in…and still does.
-A few months ago, we were going over the Bay Bridge from Oakland into San Francisco and taking in the skyline.
-I could only imagine what she must have felt when she saw the same exact view decades earlier…breathtaking.
 Margaret had a rewarding career as a nurse, raised 3 kids successfully, and continues to live in the Oakland Hills with her husband.
-She is a world traveler but always comes home to her majestic view of the SF Bay.

 Dr. Tapia’s Mom: Elsa

-You may see Elsa around the office as she’s consistent with her care and lives right here in San Diego.
 Her story starts in Mexico.
-At the young age of 21, she was a widow with 2 little kids to take care of on her own, Dr. Tapia and her younger brother.
-Dr. Tapia’s brother, Edgar, was terminally ill as an infant.
+At the young age of 21, she was a widow with 2 little kids to take care of on her own, Dr. Tapia and her younger brother, Edgar, who was terminally ill as an infant.

-After traveling to the top doctors in Mexico City, she was told to go home as there was nothing else that could be done for him.
-They recommended she contact Children’s Hospital in Los Angeles because they were doing experimental surgeries.
-Elsa did, and after dozens of experimental surgeries, he is still here today.
-Edgar is 43, and lives right down the street from Dr. Young and Dr. Tapia with his wife and 2 boys.
-The price of leaving her life in Mazatlan, her family and her friends was high, but she wasn’t giving up on her baby.
+After traveling to the top doctors in Mexico City, she was told there was nothing else that could be done for him.
+So, Elsa contacted the Children’s Hospital in Los Angeles, and after dozens of experimental surgeries, Edgar is still here today.

-I have oftentimes thought about this, and still can’t even wrap my brain around what she must have experienced.
-She must have felt alone and afraid in a new country, not knowing a single soul in LA and not speaking the language.
-She lived with a nurse that took her in for awhile and spent a lot of time at the Ronald McDonald House.
-Dr. Tapia lived with her grandparents during this time from 4-8 years of age.
-Elsa continues to pour her heart into her 3 lively kids.
-We’re lucky to have her close by.
-She’s a quiet woman, but definitely gets her point across…always!
+I can’t wrap my brain around what she must have experienced.
+Probably lonely and afraid in a new country, not knowing a single soul in LA and not speaking the language.
+However, she spent a lot of time at the Ronald McDonald House for her little boy.
+Elsa continues to pour her heart into her 2 lively kids.
+She’s a quiet woman!

 Gosh!
 We’re so grateful for these strong women!
 On this day, we send a big hug to you and your mom!
 Happy Mother’s Day!